National Agricultural Literacy Curriculum Matrix

 - Stem of wheat, 1 per student

-- Wheat stems can be obtained from a local farmer, or you can order the Wheat Bundle from Utah Agriculture in the Classroom.
-This is a free resource for Utah teachers.
+- Wheat stems can be obtained from a local farmer, or Wheat Bundles are available for purchase

 - How To Do It!
 Threshing or Removing the Seed handout